hakansa/ipx/README.md

 	// NetworkSize returns the network size
 	ipNet.NetworkSize() // 24

+	// FirstIP returns the first IP in network ipNet.FirstIP() // 172.16.16.0

+	// FirstUsableIP returns the first usable (addressable) IP in network ipNet.FirstUsableIP() // 172.16.16.1

+	// LastIP returns the list IP in network ipNet.LastIP() // 172.16.16.255

+	// LastUsableIP returns the last usable (addressable) IP in network ipNet.LastUsableIP() // 172.16.16.254

 	// Intersects whether the networks intersects the other network ipNet.Intersects(ipx.MustParseCIDR("172.16.15.0/23")) // true